NHL

 The blockbuster idea: Edmonton dangles Matthew Savoie to land a goalie

-They will soon find out Tristan Jarry isn't the answer (if they have not already figured it out).
+They will soon find out Tristan Jarry isn't the answer, either, if they haven't already.

-The clock is ticking on the Connor McDavid and Leon Draisaitl era, and that is going to put immense pressure on management to try and find somebody that can consistently stop pucks.
+The clock is ticking on the Connor McDavid and Leon Draisaitl era, and that is going to put immense pressure on management to find somebody who can consistently stop pucks.

 Their best trade chip might be Matthew Savoie, a 22-year-old forward coming off an 18-goal, 37-point season in his first year of NHL action.